swetakumari04/Crytpo-Tracker/README.md

 # Crypto Tracker
-Cryptocurrency Tracker with React JS, Material UI and Chart JS
+ A Cryptocurrency Tracker App in React JS, Material UI and Chart JS with full responsive fuctionality.
+ Context API has been used to manage the state of our app and Coin Gecko API for backend.

 ## Snippets of the web page:
 => Homepage: